schummar/runp/README.md

 Defines how many lines of output will be visible at maximum for each command.

-## Option: Parallel and serial execution
+## Option: Parallel and sequential execution

 **Switches** `:p`, `:s` apply to remaining commands